SamHastings1066/SwiftDataInBackground/README.md

 # SwiftDataInBackground
 ## Overview

 SwiftDataInBackground is a demo app showing how to perform SwiftData fetches on a background thread using a ModelActor without triggering any concurrency warnings in the Swift compiler.
-The Medium article explaining the motivation and details of the implementation can be found here. !!!INSERT LINK!!!
+The [Medium article](https://medium.com/@samhastingsis/92c05cba73bf) accompanying this repo explains the motivation and details of the implementation.

 The GIF below shows the app being used: